Drink driving penalties

 - lose your licence

-- need to complete a compulsory behaviour change program
+- have to take a compulsory behaviour change program

 - have to get an alcohol interlock installed

-- have to drive with a zero BAC requirement for at least 3 years, and
+- have to drive with no alcohol in your system for at least 3 years

-The penalties for drink driving differ depending on:
+The penalties for drink driving change depending on:

 - the type of offence you committed